averbraeck/dsol/docs/1-getting-started/example-event.md

 2. short name to display the value, e.g., in a table
 3. longer description to explain the input value in, e.g., a GUI.
 This string may contain HTML markup.
 4. default value.
-5. sequence number in this map as a floating point value, makig it easy to insert a value without renumbering.
-If another value would have to be added between the intervalTime and serviceime, it could get 1.5 as its sequence, which would place it between the frst two values for the user interface or display.
+5. sequence number in this map as a floating point value, making it easy to insert a value without renumbering.
+If another value would have to be added between the intervalTime and serviceTime, it could get 1.5 as its sequence, which would place it between the first two values for the user interface or display.

 To retrieve a set input value, the model can use, e.g., the following code: